Vaguery/Duck-language/README.md

     [(5,4)]          <<<                  <<< []      <<<  ""                  and we're done

+### Duck-typing in Duck

+Every Duck object (including the Interpreter itself, as it happens) maintains an explicit list of `recognized_messages` it can respond to.
+Every item responds to the `:be` and `know?` messages, only some respond to `:+`, very few respond to `:parse`, and (to date) none respond to `:foo`.
+The class hierarchy of stack items makes it relatively simple for domain modelers to include large chunks of functionality into specialized subclasses, but as a matter of convention *objects are provided no explicit information about other objects' class*.

+#### Object interaction: needing, recognizing, grabbing and using

+All Duck objects also maintain a list of their `needs`, in the form of messages they "wish" something would respond to.
+Messages and other Closures are typically the only items which populate this list (literal Int items don't really feel much pressure to perform tricks).
+Messages `need` items that respond to their own message, so for example a `:+` Message will have a `needs` list that includes `:+`; it "wants" to meet somebody who can fulfill its mission.
+Closures, which represent partially applied functions, often have more carefully-designed `needs`.
+The closure `λ(?+3)` for instance, which represents the function "some argument plus three", clearly wants a *number* of some sort but not a List or a Matrix or a Script, though it _doesn't care_ whether it ends up with an Int or a Decimal or a Rational.
+Thus, its `needs` list should specify a message "signature" that the argument will recognize *if it is the right class, and no other*.
+(As of this writing, `:neg` is a message that can differentiate Numbers from other items.)

+As we've seen above in the examples, whenever a new item is pushed onto a Stack, it is buffered and "staged" in an internal queue, and goes through a very particular sequence of *negotiations* with the other items already on the Stack.

+1. The Stack is searched *in top to bottom order* for an item that fills one of the staged item's `needs`.
+    * If one is found, then it is removed from the Stack immediately, the staged item `grab`s it, and the result of that curried function application is staged in place of the original item (and we GOTO 1)
+2. The Stack items are queried *in top to bottom order* for an item which `needs` the staged item.
+    * If one is found, it is removed from the Stack immediately, it `grab`s the staged item, and the result of that curried function application is staged in place of the original item (and we GOTO 1)
+3. The staged item (whatever it is by now) is pushed onto the top of the Stack.

+A crucial process in Duck interpretation is `grab`bing arguments.
+Every Duck object is a function (though literals like Ints and Lists trivially return themselves).
+Any item (including a literal) can be made to `grab` any other: If the `grab`bed item is able to fulfill one of the `grab`ber's `needs`, it is consumed by partial application (currying), and a new object results; if a `grab`bed item cannot be used, *both are still destroyed* but the result is an identical copy of the `grab`ber.

+So, as a reasonable convention: don't have items going around `grab`bing stuff somebody else might need.

+#### Unusual `grab` results

+Some messages, like `:zap`, destroy the receiver.
+The "result" of a `:zap` Message `grab`bing a target item is *nothing at all* (`nil` in the Ruby implementation).
+A Stack will handle that outcome correctly.

+Other messages, like `:trunc` and `:shatter`, produce multiple items.
+These will be *unshifted* onto the bottom of the Stack's buffer, in the order returned.
+So for example if a List `(1, 2, F)` is `:shatter`ed, the resulting Int, Int and Bool items will be re-buffered immediately *in that order*, and placed before anything else that might still be buffered and waiting to be pushed onto that Stack.

+If it happens that a `:+` is lurking on the stack somewhere, more stuff will happen soon.
+So be it.

+#### Type-casting

+Occasionally partial function application isn't enough to fully determine the class of a result.
+For example, both Decimal and Int items respond to `:+`.
+In the case of the Decimal, the Closure `λ(? + 1.23)` will clearly "always" produce another Decimal, whether it encounters an Int or a Decimal as its argument.

+But the Closure `λ(? + 2)` might *still* `grab` either a Decimal (to produce a Decimal result), or an Int to produce an `Int` result.

+I feel type-casting design decisions are better left as a matter for domain modelers.
+In the core Duck class definitions, I've tried to avoid including any but the most obvious type-casting events: in the outcome of common arithmetic operations, or the in the consistency of results from Message/String/Script and List/Stack manipulations.

+The Duck classes are provided as *self-contained abstractions*.
+As a matter of convention, "slop" at the edges of these strict categories, such a might happen if one type-cast a Bool to act like an Int, should be avoided.
+Instead, focus on a careful choice of *message responses*, and of explicit type-conversion messages like `:to_bool`, `:to_int` and `:to_decimal` already included.

+### Core Duck classes (rapidly changing!)

+- Item
+    - Bool
+    - Error
+    - Number
+        - Int
+        - Decimal
+    - Closure
+        - Message
+        - Collector
+        - Connector
+        - Parser
+    - List
+        - Assembler
+    - Script

 ### The "result" of running a Duck script

 `DuckInterpreter#run` returns the entire Interpreter object, with all its contents.
 Determining which stack items, if any, to examine in order to evaluate how well a Duck script satisfies one's goal is a matter of domain modeling---not programming.